izimar/Izimar.github.io/AzureSentinel-RDPlab.md

 ---

-### Created a custom rule for monitoring a user login via RDP
+### Created a rule in Azure Sentinel for monitoring a user login via RDP
 ![test](CreatedRule.png)

 ---